Mount Elgon

-Mount Elgon is an extinct shield volcano on the border of Uganda and Kenya, north of Kisumu and west of Kitale.
+Mount Elgon is an extinct shield volcano on the border of Uganda and Kenya, north of Kisumu, east of Mbale and west of Kitale.
 The mountain's highest point, named "Wagagai", is located entirely within Uganda.
-Although there is no verifiable evidence of its earliest volcanic activity, geologists estimate that Mount Elgon is at least 24 million years old, making it the oldest extinct volcano in East Africa.
-The mountain's name originates from its Maasai name, Elgonyi.
+Although there is no verifiable evidence of its earliest volcanic activity, geologists estimate that Mount Elgon is at least 24 million years old, making it the oldest known extinct volcano in East Africa.
+The mountain's name originates from its Maasai name, “Ol Doinyo Ilgoon” (Breast Mountain).

 Physical features

 Mount Elgon is a massive solitary volcanic mountain on the border of eastern Uganda and western Kenya.
 Its vast form, 80 km in diameter, rises 3070 m above the surrounding plains.
 Its cooler heights offer respite for humans from the hot plains below, and its higher altitudes provide a refuge for flora and fauna.

 Mt.
 Elgon consists of five major peaks: